 As I bite in the aloe vera fritter, I am already seduced by the story of its creation and healthy virtues, but soon it is the unusual texture of the translucent vegetable that sparks my curiosity.
 In many villages on the way, people have pointed at the plant telling me about its incredible properties, but I have never had the opportunity to try it.
 Here it is served to me by a brilliant chef and his team.

 After this first culinary experiment, the chefs prepare some banana flower croquettes.
 Banana flower, a long and crunchy, dark-pink flower served both raw and cooked in fried croquettes.
 On the side, lines of mint sauce and red chutney spice things up the Indian way.
-Finally, the last mysterious dish, evocatively named Mango Kadhi with cottage cheese dumplings, is a traditional North-Indian yogurt-based gravy served usually with vegetable pakoras, both the sauce and the dumplings using most of the classical Indian spices.
+Finally, the last mysterious dish, evocatively named Mango Kadhi with cottage cheese dumplings, is a traditional North-Indian yoghurt-based gravy served usually with vegetable pakoras, both the sauce and the dumplings using most of the classical Indian spices.

-As explained by Mukesh Pandit who oversaw the service: cumin, coriander, garam masala, and red chili powder are the basics, as well as the garlic-ginger paste, and a touch of lemon almost in everything.
+As explained by Mukesh Pandit who oversaw the service: cumin, coriander, garam masala, and red chilli powder are the basics, as well as the garlic-ginger paste, and a touch of lemon almost in everything.
 To prove his point and show how they also depart from Indian traditions, the team serves me with one last dish, straight out of the tandoor, original in its use of basil: Tulsi Prawns, made with holy Indian basil, cucumber ribbons and sesame seeds.
 The association of the hot spicy prawns with the fresh crispy cucumber comes out as a simple culinary delight.

 Tonight, the main chef is absent, but the sous chefs all tell me about their backgrounds.
 Only men, most coming from Rajasthan and a few coming from Bengal, so a clear East-Indian influence characterizes some of the dishes.
 The main chef, who has cooked in famous restaurants of Mumbai and Delhi, creates all the dishes for the fine-dining restaurant upstairs.
 But twice a week, from July to September, right before the beginning of the new season, the owners ask the whole team to be inventive and come up with new ideas.
 That is when they let all their imagination run wild.
 They pick the ingredients of their choosing and start cooking.
 There begins, the invention of flavours; the revitalisation of Indian cuisine.